ppardoknauf/vagrant-codes-in-practice/vagrant-nomad-consul-vault/README.md

-### All these codes deploy Consul Cluster with VAULT HA in the 5 machines.
+### All these codes deploy Nomad Cluster with the Consul Cluster in the 5 machines.

-#### Between Consul Server and Client nodes will be used TLS.
-At the same time between Consul and Vault configured HTTPS.
-Vault client have to use HTTPS to connect to the server.
+#### Nomad servers and nodes will automatically connect to the Consul servers and agents.

 ##### To deploy everything use the following command:
 ```bash